LonerHermitNEET/Matthew/Matthew.md

 They could only run and hide and become displaced into foreign lands, most of them eaten up by beasts and other monster civilizations.

-But conflicts would arise, but a troll would fight alongside them.
+And conflicts would arise, but a troll would fight alongside them.

 A troll emerged, stopping the adventurers, wishing upon death upon death.